Resources & Opportunities

 Through the Japanese government, participants can spend a year working as an assistant language teacher, sports exchange advisor or coordinator for international relations across Japan.

 Work as a language assistant for 9-10 months with Spanish students of all ages in various regions throughout Spain.

 Through the South Korean Ministry of Education, participants can work as a language assistant in rural, elementary schools during after school hours

 The Teaching Assistant Program in France offers you the opportunity to work in France for 7 months, teaching English to French students of all ages.
-Each year, over 1,100 American citizens and permanent residents teach in public schools across all regions of metropolitan France and in the overseas departments of French such as French Guiana, Guadeloupe, Martinique and Réunion.
+Each year, over 1,100 American citizens and permanent residents teach in public schools across all regions of metropolitan France and in the overseas departments of France such as French Guiana, Guadeloupe, Martinique and Réunion.